Code-Institute-Submissions/htmltablebuilder/README.md

 ![](assets/images/multipleexcel.webp)

-The Basic Rules for Excel Template are provided in the Rules tab.
+The Basic Rules for Excel Template are provided in the Rules tab in the users Excel file.

 ![](assets/images/rulesexcel.webp)